VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-You can now pilot the zeppelin !
-Try it with Z,Q,S,D or Arrows.
+You can now pilot the zeppelin!
+Try it with the Z,Q,S,D or the arrows keys.

 ## Add collisions